ADDvantage Technologies Q4 Update - Sensible Acquisition Likely To Offset Weak Outlook, Valuation Now Attractive

 While AEY is continuously decreasing inventory levels, this is a long-term process, and the cash that is generated from it is ending up being spent on building the other segments.
 This is not a negative point, but it clearly is not enough of a catalyst, and there are not many other scenarios that could viably play out now.

 This then makes a position in AEY a long-term investment, which still partially relies on stabilizing the revenue stream.
-This might be now thought closer due to the Triton acquisition.
+This might now be closer though, due to the Triton acquisition.

 Conclusion